iandailis/Palettizer/README.md

 # Known Bugs:

 * At low resolutions there are some visual artifacts when using the example mapper.
-Not sure why.

 Enjoy!
 -Ian D